 Dodge brought back a famous model name from its muscle-car past for the 2006 model year with the launch of the Charger.
-From 1966 to the early 1970s, Charger coupes were among the most potent — and most recognized — muscle machines on the market.
-Chargers equipped with the legendary Hemi V-8 engine captured the imagination of countless young drivers.
+From 1966 to the early 1970s, Charger coupes were among the most potent and most recognized muscle machines on the market.
+The Charger competes with other revived muscle cars, including the Ford Mustang, Chevrolet Impala and Pontiac Grand Prix.
+For 2008, Dodge redesigned the instrument panel and added more standard features to the R/T and SXT models.

 Chargers come in base SE and performance-oriented R/T trim levels.
 An SXT package is also offered.
-Rear-wheel drive is standard, but SXT and R/T models are available with all-wheel drive for 2007.
-Power-adjustable pedals and a one-year subscription to Sirius Satellite Radio are standard on R/T models, and SXT options include a new deck lid spoiler and 18-inch chrome wheels.
+Rear-wheel drive is standard, but SXT and R/T models are available with all-wheel drive.

 Incorporating a fuel-saving Multi-Displacement System, the available 5.7-liter Hemi V-8 produces 340 horsepower, which is good for 0-to-60-mph acceleration in less than 6 seconds.
 A Daytona R/T package that packs a Hemi V-8 with an extra 10 hp is also offered.
 Selecting the high-performance SRT8 sedan gets you a 425-hp V-8, Brembo brakes, a race-bred suspension and 20-inch aluminum wheels.